clburlison/dotfiles/README.md

 Most of this is pretty much from [homebrew-bundle](https://github.com/Homebrew/homebrew-bundle) but stored here so I don't have to look it up.

 ### Install
-To install all packages in the Brewfile
+To install all packages in the Brewfile.
+Before you run this command you'll want to sign into the Mac AppStore.
+Or you can run the install command, fail on the mas, then do a `mas signin appleid@example.com password` and re-run the command below.
 ```bash
 brew bundle
 ```